starsabhi/Zelp/README.md

    `heroku git:remote -a <name-of-Heroku-app>`
 3. Initialize `npm init -y` in root directory and then Connect backend and frontend together with `npm --prefix backend install backend && npm --prefix frontend install frontend` command
 4. Deploy your app on Heroku with `git push heroku main-branch:master` from main branch.

+## Feature List of Zelp
+1. As visitor you can checkout list of businesses on Zelp.
+As well as you can check details of business.
+2. As logged in user you can create,update,delete your own business page on zelp.
+3. As logged in user you can write review on business.
+4. As logged in user you can delete your own review permanently.

+## Future features
+1. Update review.
+2. Adding reviews of businesses.
+3. Google maps

+## Particular challenge